Polishing Film Type Edge Polishing

 Diamond substrates (chips)

-Mipox's edge polishing processing service (polishing film-type edge polishing process) is also available for chip-shaped (square) wafers used in research and development applications and for special small-diameter wafers (half-inch size) of 1 inch or less in diameter.
+Mipox's edge polishing service (polishing film type edge polishing) also handles chip-shaped (square) wafers used for research and development applications, and others and for special small-diameter wafers (half-inch size) of 1 inch or less in diameter.

 Wafer Bonding Alignment Correction